Armandukx/ArmanCode/README.md

 This is a tiktok view and a share bot combined.

 # INSTALLATION
+1. Install the zip (the green zip thingy)
+2. unzip it.
-1. go to https://chromedriver.chromium.org/downloads and install your google chrome driver. (make sure to check your google version)
+3. go to https://chromedriver.chromium.org/downloads and install your google chrome driver. (make sure to check your google version)
-2. unzip the "chromedriver.zip"
+4. unzip the "chromedriver.zip"
-3. Create a folder named "chromedriver" in C: (C: is in your explorer where you're whole operating system is)
+5. Create a folder named "chromedriver" in C: (C: is in your explorer where you're whole operating system is)
-4. then move the file "chromedriver.exe" into the chromedriver READ IMPORTANT BEFORE RUNNING THE SOFTWARE
+6. then move the file "chromedriver.exe" into the chromedriver READ IMPORTANT BEFORE RUNNING THE SOFTWARE

 # IMPORTANT